KhagendraN/ClassManagementSystemWithC/README.md

 ## File Structure

-- `main.c`: The main source file containing the implementation.
+- `mainScript.c`: The main source file containing the implementation.
 - `classes.dat`: Binary file used to persist class data.
 - `Makefile`: Makefile for building the project.
 - `README.md`: This readme file.